 The mental health of students is influenced by many factors.
 Personal factors e.g., biological and psychological characteristic factors and environmental factors e.g., family, school and peer group are considered to be the main factors which affect student's mental health outcomes (Carr, 2015).
 Indeed, the family factor i.e., parenting style has been shown to be one of the most important factors affecting student's mental health outcomes which are the focus of this study (Newman et al., 2018).
-Parenting style not only directly affects the mental health of students, but also has been shown to have a lasting impact on the development of students' behaviour, personality and other psychological characteristics (Rohner and Britner, 2022; Rohner et al., 2015; Huang et al., 2018).
+Parenting style not only directly affects the mental health of students' behaviour, personality and other psychological characteristics (Rohner and Britner, 2022; Rohner et al., 2015; Huang et al., 2018).
 Therefore, it is necessary to examine the relationship between parenting style on student's mental health outcomes in Uyo Metropolis of Akwa-Ibom State, Nigeria.